Life insurance custodian: What is it? Do you need one?

 What is a custodian?

 A custodian is a person who guards, protects, or maintains (not all that different from an Avenger if you think about it…) financial assets.
-In the context of insurance, the role of the custodian is to “guard and maintain” the assets left to your minor child until he or she reaches the age of majority.
-For example, when someone applies for a Haven Term policy, issued by MassMutual, if he or she indicates that their beneficiary is a minor, we require a custodian to be named.
+In the context of insurance, the role of the custodian is to “guard and maintain” any asset left to your minor child until he or she reaches the age of majority.
+For example, when an individual applies for a Haven Term policy, if he or she indicates that their beneficiary is a minor, we require a custodian to be named.
 In the event of your death, once your child reaches the age of majority, the custodian is required to turn the assets over to the child.
 The age of majority (also sometimes called “coming of age”) is 18 in most states, but can be as high as 21.

 How is a guardian different from a custodian?